Cost of Living Comparison Calculator

 Planning a move to another US city?
 Use this calculator to compare your monthly expenses across housing, groceries, transport, utilities, healthcare, childcare, and entertainment.
 Enter your estimated costs in both cities to see the total monthly expense difference.
 This tool helps you understand whether a job offer, relocation package, or lifestyle change makes financial sense.
 A city with higher rent may have lower childcare costs or lower state income tax.
 Total monthly expenses reveal the real cost-of-living impact.
 Use this alongside job offers, school research, and quality-of-life factors.

-City A costs -- per month.
-City B costs -- per month. --
+City A costs $0.00 per month.
+City B costs $0.00 per month.
+Both cities have the same total monthly cost.

 How to use this cost-of-living comparison